 \subsubsection{Answer Candidates Dense Representations}

-To build powerful answer candidates representations we take advantage from the pair of sequences type of input of pretrained BERT based models.
-The context is provided as first input and the candidate is provided as second input of the encoder as shown in figure \ref{adv}.
-Eventually, the embeddings of each tokens are passed through a dense layer and their final embeddings are averaged to provide the encoding of the candidate.
+We take advantage of the pair of sequences type of input of pre-trained BERT-based models to build powerful answer candidate representations.
+The context is provided as the first input and the candidate as the second input of the encoder, as shown in figure \ref{adv}.
+Eventually, the embeddings of each token are passed through a dense layer, and their final embeddings are averaged to provide the encoding of the candidate.